The Dullstroom Epic

 And then—this is absolutely true—a summer thunderstorm burst over Lydenburg.
 Thunder, lightning, hail.
 It was like divine intervention.
 The crowd dispersed.

-On Monday, an emergency loan request we’d filed with Standard Bank HQ came through.
+On Monday, an emergency loan request we'd filed with First National Bank HQ in Johannesburg came through.
 Wages were paid.

 Shortly after that, Clip-Lok went into liquidation.
 That was the end of 1998.

 As for Terry and me, we were doing all right.
-Fishy Pete’s was holding its own, and I’d just landed a million-Rand order for Reptile from Rapala.
+Fishy Pete's was holding its own, and I'd just landed a million Rap-Tail order from Rapala.
 We had a holiday booked for January—Club Med in Mauritius.
-Briony was dating an English guy called Peter Curle, a few years older than her, and thought it’d be a great idea for all of us to go.
+Briony was dating an English guy called Peter Curle, a few years older than her, and thought it'd be a great idea for all of us to go.

 The money from John did eventually arrive—but not into the business.
-I think it went directly to Niels or Carey.
-His personal exposure was astronomical by that point.
+I think it went directly to Niels, but I'm not sure.

-Wood Creations didn’t die, though—not entirely.
+Clip-Lok didn't die, though—not entirely.
 It was eventually bought out of liquidation by E.L.
 Bateman.
-Yes, those Batemans—of Sam Bateman, who I dated back in the day.
+Yes, those Batemans—of Sam Bateman, who I'd dated back in the day.
 Anthony Fletcher was married to Ginny Bateman, and Niels knew them too.
 The Bateman group secured a massive R80 million loan from the Development Bank of South Africa to ramp up production.
 Niels got royalties on his patents.

 That's a story for another chapter.